Don't get scammed by a

 Often, a "storm chaser" will arrive uninvited to your door peddling their services.
 If the contractor is using high-pressure sales tactics, it is best to turn them away politely and shut the door.
 Technicians should be courteous, thoroughly explain the scope of work and answer all questions.
 You should never feel pressure to accept their services.

 Professional cleaning and restoration firms require management and employees to engage in the formal training in a variety of cleaning and restoration disciplines, and these educational efforts will be ongoing.
 Inquire about the formal training and certifications of technicians who will be working in your home or business.
 Look for organizations like the IICRC to ensure the work is done correctly.

 Never hesitate to ask for the proof.
 Ask to see the individual's certification card, business license and insurance certificate.
 To verify a company, you can contact the IICRC which is a not-for-profit standards-setting and credentialing body for the inspection, cleaning and restoration industry.
-Call the IICRC at 844-464-4272 to confirm the certification of any company that contacts you or go to http://www.iicrc.org/locate-a-certified-professional/ to locate a qualified cleaning and restoration firm in your area.
+Call the IICRC at 844-464-4272 to confirm the certification of any company that contacts you or locate a qualified cleaning and restoration firm online in your area.

 - Immediately after a storm, a home or business owner should contact their insurance provider for a storm damage assessment by an adjuster.
 Or call 1-800-STEEMER for any water emergency, big or small.
 Learn more at Stanley Steemer 24 Hour Water Restoration Services .